-small-scale Structural BMPs are controls that allow stormwater to be managed in ways that emphasize or reintroduce the workings of the natural hydrologic cycle (U.S. DoD 2015,
+Structural BMPs are small-scale designed controls that allow stormwater to be managed in ways that emphasize or reintroduce the workings of the natural hydrologic cycle (U.S. DoD 2015, 27).

 Locating and sizing structural LID elements is determined by climatic conditions, land use, calculated runoff volume, soils, and the complexities of the overall existing stormwater management system.
 Selecting the appropriate LID BMP to accommodate all factors is essential for the successful functioning of the system.
 In developed areas, like historic districts, structural BMPs are associated with, connected to, and located near impervious surfaces such as streets and alleyways, parking lots, driveways, and roofs (U.S. Army Corps of Engineers 2013, 2-26).